 Perhaps most importantly, losing Seamus has taught us all about time, that it stretches out before and after our physical bodies, and that our love for each other is not tethered to these bodies.
 It’s how Gus and Greta know that Seamus loves them.
 It’s how they are able to love him, too.

 It’s how our four-person household continues to feel to us like a family of five.

 Michelle DuBarry is a grant writer living in Portland, Oregon with her husband and five-year old twins.
 In 2010, she lost her 22-month-old son Seamus in a car accident.
-She blogs at www.dubarrypie.blogspot.com and is currently shopping a memoir about finding her way back to parenthood after losing a child.
+She recently completed a memoir.